Mickey Thompson: 1963

-In 1963, Thompson traveled to England, where along with Dante Duce, he demonstrated his Ford-powered top fuel Harvey Aluminum Special dragster at the Brighton Speed Trials.
+In 1963, Thompson traveled to England, where, along with Dante Duce, he demonstrated his Ford-powered Harvey Aluminum Special dragster at the Brighton Speed Trials.
 It was then displayed at the Racing Car Show in London in January 1964.

 1964

 Thompson brought three modified 12-inch-tired cars to the 1964 Indianapolis 500, but new rules required him to use 15-in tires.
 The Allstate sponsored team used Allstate tires and Ford engines.
 The chassis had to be altered to accommodate the larger Ford engines.
 Two of them qualified for the race.
 The car No. 84 began the month with Masten Gregory as the driver, but Eddie Johnson in car No. 84 qualified 24th and finished 26th.
 Dave MacDonald in car No. 83 qualified 14th and died in a fiery crash on the second lap.

 1965–1968

-Thompson went back to Indy in 1965, but failed to qualify in an attempt with a front-engined roadster.
-He skipped 1966, but tried again in 1967 and 1968, again failing to qualify either year.
+Thompson went back to Indy in 1965, but failed to qualify for the 1965 Indianapolis 500 in an attempt with a front-engined roadster.
+He skipped the 1966 Indianapolis 500, but tried again in 1967 and 1968, but failed to qualify either year.

 The 1967 attempt used a unique all-wheel drive rear-engined design that steered both front and rear wheels, but Gary Congdon was unable to qualify any of the three cars.